Frequently Asked Questions

 What happens in a follow up consultation?

-A follow up appointment is generally shorter than an initial appointment.
+A follow up appointment is generally shorter than an initial appointment (45 minutes).
 We will discuss how well you have implemented the mutually agreed upon goals from our previous session and identify reasons you may have struggled.

 If I have referred you for further testing since our previous consult, we will also discuss your results in this session and use them to further build upon and refine your treatment plan.